G2A Verified

 Should You Use G2A?

-The tradeoffs are real and well-documented: a Hong Kong entity with limited consumer protection jurisdiction, no verification of key sourcing, documented history of stolen keys reaching buyers, hidden checkout fees, inconsistent dispute resolution, and the ever-present risk of key revocation.
-The discontinuation of G2A Shield removed the paid safety net without replacing it with anything equivalent.
+The risks are well-documented: no verification of key sourcing, a history of stolen keys reaching buyers, hidden checkout fees, inconsistent dispute resolution, and the ever-present chance of key revocation.
+G2A Shield getting discontinued removed the paid safety net without a real replacement.

-If you want the absolute cheapest price and understand the risk, G2A delivers on price.
+If you want the cheapest price and understand the risk, G2A delivers.
 If you want guaranteed valid keys with zero revocation risk, Green Man Gaming and Fanatical are authorized alternatives at modestly higher prices.
-If you want a grey-market marketplace with EU consumer protections, Eneba is Lithuanian-registered and offers a cleaner reputation.
-CDKeys splits the difference - grey-market pricing but as a direct reseller accountable for every key sold.
+If you want a grey-market marketplace with EU buyer protections, Eneba is registered in Lithuania with a cleaner reputation.

 Positive Highlights